Understanding water authorisation requirements

 Surface water and overland flow water (as well as non-associated underground water) are managed under the same processes and rules that apply to other water entitlement holders (e.g. irrigators, landholders).

-These processes are administered under Chapter 2 of the Water Act 2000 by the Department of Natural Resources, Mines and Energy.
+These processes are administered under Chapter 2 of the Water Act 2000 by the Department of Resources.

 At the end of 2016, legislation was amended to ensure requirements were consistent across all resource authorities: